 Necklace prototype of gold painted on metal by Frank Stella, 2008 (Diane Venet collection)

 Frank Stella: stunning, not-so-wearable art

-In other words, some of the jewelry is a failure of the form-follows-function rule.
-The Frank Stella pieces in the exhibit are an interesting case – a solid effort, recognizably Stella, visually provocative.
-But do they work as jewelry?
+It’s true that some of the jewelry in Venet’s collection could be called a failure of the form-follows-function rule.
+The Frank Stella pieces in the exhibit were an interesting case in point – a solid effort, recognizably Stella, visually provocative.
+But did they work as jewelry?

+Necklace prototype of gold painted on metal by Frank Stella, 2008 (Diane Venet collection)